Trojaner/text-generation-webui-stable_diffusion/README.md

 ## Todo
 - ~~Some basic Gradio UI for fine-tuning the extension parameters at runtime~~
 - ~~Support [ReActor](https://github.com/Gourieff/sd-webui-reactor) as alternative faceswap integration [[api implementation](https://github.com/Gourieff/sd-webui-reactor/blob/main/scripts/reactor_api.py)]~~
-- Character specific parameters
+- ~~Character specific parameters~~
+- Sentiment analysis for defining image generation rules based on the sentiment of the generated text.
-- Custom LogitsProcessor or grammar implementation for generating proper and weighted SD image generation prompts
+- Custom LogitsProcessor or grammar implementation for generating proper and weighted SD image generation prompts.
-- Test with vanilla AUTOMATIC1111
+- Test with vanilla AUTOMATIC1111.
 - Integrate with other SD extensions / scripts?

 ## See also